 It is common to hear the phrase "we do contract first development", but what they really mean is that they define a schema for (or a specification of) their API.
 Schemas are useful, but they are not contracts, and in this short article I will try to explain the problem with schemas and why contract-testing can be used to address these challenges.

 For a longer investigation on the topic, check out the schema-based contract testing series.
-If you want to know how you can make schemas work with contract testing, check out our bi-directional contracts feature (currently in dev preview) or read the blog.
+If you want to know how you can make schemas work with contract testing, check out our bi-directional contracts feature (new live) or read the blog.

 Schemas may take many shapes - protobufs, GraphQL, Avro etc., but for illustration purposes we'll use arguably the most common in API development: Open API Specification (OAS, previously Swagger).